 In glacier surface energy balance models, turbulent fluxes of sensible and latent heat are generally considered to be secondary to radiative heat fluxes [Hock, 2005].
-However, they become increasingly influential (up to 80%) in overcast and windy conditions [Holmgren, 1971; $Marcus\ et\ al.$, 1984; $Giesen\ et\ al.$, 2014] and for glacierized regions characterized by maritime climates [$Hay\ and\ Fitzharris$, 1988; $Ishikawa\ et\ al.$, 1992].
-Critically, their relative contribution to overall ice surface mass loss is predicted to become more significant in a warming climate [$Ishikawa\ et\ al.$, 1990], making it imperative that the key influences on turbulent fluxes are better understood.
-One of the most important of these influences is the aerodynamic roughness height $Ishikawa\ et\ al.$, 1990], which is related to ice surface topographic roughness, in a complex way.
-Improved characterization of $Ishikawa\ et\ al.$, 2014] and $Ishikawa\ et\ al.$, 2014] and for glacier ice surface topographic roughness, in a complex way.
-Improved characterization of $Ishikawa\ et\ al.$, 2014] and $Ishikawa\ et\$
+However, they become increasingly influential (up to 80%) in overcast and windy conditions [Holmgren, 1971; Marcus et al., 1984; Giesen et al., 2014] and for glacierized regions characterized by maritime climates [Hay and Fitzharris, 1988; Ishikawa et al., 1992].
+Critically, their relative contribution to overall ice surface mass loss is predicted to become more significant in a warming climate [Braithwaite and Olesen, 1990], making it imperative that the key influences on turbulent fluxes are better understood.
+One of the most important of these influences is the aerodynamic roughness height z_0 , which is related to ice surface topographic roughness, in a complex way.
+Improved characterization of z_0 on glacier ice surfaces forms the focus of this paper.